 de Jim Riley W9JPR

-A quick reading of this year’s Field Day ruled from the ARRL shows no substantive changes that will affect us.
+A quick reading of this year’s Field Day rules from the ARRL shows no substantive changes that will affect us.

 The church has allowed us to have our meals in the gym.
-This will keep us out of the weather and away from any insects that might want to take part in our food.
+This will keep us out of the weather and away from any insects that might want to join in our meal.
 There are kitchen facilities right there for any cooking that needs to be done and for any food that needs to be kept cold.
-We will need a small crew to set up tables on Saturday afternoon and take them down Sunday morning before services.
-This will free up the garage which, given our recent history with tents, should make a nice spot for an operating position or a place for greeting visitors.
+Brian KD9ZGT and his crew will set up tables on Saturday afternoon and take them down Sunday morning before services.
+Their Saturday supper and Sunday breakfast were both outstanding last year.
+We still need someone to do lunch on Saturday.

 Hamfest Ticket Sales